Ethics in Care research theme

-Ethics and professionalism are integral to health and social care practice and research.
-Care-givers and care-leaders must respond constructively and effectively to the everyday ethical issues that arise in their practice.
+Ethics and professionalism are integral to health and social care practices.
+Care-givers and care leaders must respond constructively and effectively to the everyday ethical issues that arise in their practice.

-- Researching interventions that promote ethics in social care (RIPE project)
+- Researching ethics education interventions that promote ethics in social care

 - Professionalism in paramedic practice

 - Philosophical analysis of ethical issues, concepts and theories

 - Delphi process – iterative process to reach consensus on complex ethical questions

 - Qualitative research – grounded theory and ethnography

 - Quantitative research – involving measurements of aspects of the moral life